vend/http-signatures-php/doc/source/reference/headers.rst

   Digest: SHA-256=<base64string>

+The ``Digest`` header is a base64-encoded representation of the hash of the message payload (aka body).
+It is defined in :rfc:`3230`.
+Note that this library has only rudimentary support for this specification e.g. can only include a single digest value while the RFC requires support for multiple digests.

-The ``Digest`` header is a way to determine the integrity of the payload (aka body) of a HTTP request.
-Including the ``Digest`` in the signature's :ref:`signature_line_signature` allows the payload of the message to be linked to the signature itself.
+Including the ``Digest`` header in the signature's
+:ref:`signature_line_signature` allows the integrity of the payload to be included in the signature itself.

+When the message has no payload - e.g. a GET request, or a reponse with code `202` - the digest is calculated on the empty string ``''``.